 5.3.1 Choosing Query Language

-Rule elements have attributes which contain absolute and relative selectors.
+Rule elements have attributes that contain absolute and relative selectors.
 Interpretation of these selectors depends on the actual query language.
 The query language is set by queryLanguage attribute on rules element.
 If queryLanguge is not specified XPath 1.0 is used as a default query language.

 5.3.2 XPath 1.0